-Born in Berlin, George Grosz spent his early life moving with his mother to and from Stolp, where he began private drawing lessons in 1901, after the death of his father.
-He was expelled from school in 1908, but in 1909 entered the Royal Academy in Dresden, from which he graduated with honors.
-Although a large part of Grosz’s work attacks the military, the artist initially volunteered for the army in 1914.
-After a year at the Front, he suffered a nervous breakdown, which he saw as a physical and psychological revolt against military violence.
-In 1917, he was drafted back into the army, but avoided actual service, spending time in a sanitarium instead.
-It was also during this year that the Malik Verlag began publishing his graphic works.
+George Grosz spent his early life moving with his mother between his birthplace of Berlin and Stolp.
+He began private drawing lessons in 1901, the year after his father’s death, and in 1908, he entered the Royal Academy in Dresden, from which he graduated with honors.
+He volunteered for the army in 1914, and after a year at the front, suffered a nervous breakdown.
+He considered this a physical and psychological revolt against military violence.
+Drafted back into the army in 1917, he avoided active service and instead passed the time in a sanitarium.

 Around the time of the 1918 November Revolution, Grosz focused his pictorial attack on what he later termed “The Pillars of Society”: the military, the clergy, and above all, the bourgeoisie.
 He was concurrently engaged with the Dada movement, the German Communist Party (KPD) and the Internationale Arbeiterhilfe, which brought him into contact with fellow members Otto Dix and Käthe Kollwitz.
 Grosz’s innate, generalized mistrust of ideology limited his activity within the KPD, but he remained loyal to the party for several years.
 He severed his ties with them when asked to create propaganda posters.
 This break coincided with a 1922 visit to Moscow, where he was disillusioned by the city’s numerous social woes.
 Grosz nevertheless remained a committed socialist, and in 1924, he became a leader of the leftwing Rote Gruppe.